tsunami416604/azure-docs.hu-hu/articles/cosmos-db/create-mongodb-nodejs.md

 ## <a name="connect-your-nodejs-application-to-the-database"></a>A Node.js-alkalmazás csatlakoztatása az adatbázishoz

-Ebben a lépésben a MEAN. js-minta alkalmazást a most létrehozott Cosmos-adatbázishoz kapcsolja.
+Ebben a lépésben a MEAN. js-minta alkalmazást a most létrehozott Azure Cosmos DB adatbázis-fiókhoz kapcsolja.

 <a name="devconfig"></a>
 ## <a name="configure-the-connection-string-in-your-nodejs-application"></a>A kapcsolati sztring konfigurálása a Node.js-alkalmazásban